smapiot/piral/docs/concepts/I01-architecture.md

 Besides the `register*` kind of APIs, there are also `show*` kind of APIs.
 These do not have a counterpart like `hide*`.
 Instead, these APIs return a disposer function to yield the power for closing them only to the openers and trusted friends (i.e., functions that received the disposer).

 Finally, the last category of API calls is made up of the `create*` functions.
 These create a new kind of function that can be used to wrap existing components inside them.
-The